IjzerenHein/react-native-bundle-visualizer/README.md

 ## Command line arguments

 All command-line arguments are optional.
+By default a production build will be created for the `ios` platform.

 | Option          | Description                                        | Example                           |
 | --------------- | -------------------------------------------------- | --------------------------------- |